NorahAK25/SWE363PROJECT/README.md

 ## Book Center

-Book Center is a comprehensive and user-friendly web application designed to facilitate book management and access for students, faculty, and staff.
+Book Center is a comprehensive and user-friendly web designed to facilitate book management and access for students, faculty, and staff.
 The system provides tailored functionalities for each user role, ensuring an efficient and engaging experience.

 ## Features